Dorothy Boyle, Countess of Burlington: Early life

 Dorothy became an orphan when her mother died in 1718.
 Afterwards she went to live with her grandfather Daniel Finch, 2nd Earl of Nottingham at his home Burley on the hill with her many aunts and uncles.

 She had an inheritance of £30,000 and an annual income of £1,600.
 The Duchess of Marlborough said that Boyle was “so desirable that everybody is fighting for the prize”.
-One of her suitors was the duchess's own son in law, the wealthy Scroop Egerton, 4th Earl of Bridgewater (later 1st Duke of Bridgewater).
+One of her suitors was the duchess's own widowed son in law, the wealthy Scroop Egerton, 4th Earl of Bridgewater (later 1st Duke of Bridgewater).
 He pursued Dorothy for over a year.

 Bridgewater even went to her grandfather Lord Nottingham to persuade Dorothy.
 Bridgewater was upset when he found out that Boyle had apparently banned her grandfather from mentioning Bridgewater.
 Dorothy's first cousin, the Duchess of Bolton, was puzzled by her refusals and attempted to persuade her, she said if Dorothy requires a higher title, Bridgewater would be made a Duke soon and he has £10,000 a year.
 But it is evident that riches and a dukedom were not enough to persuade Dorothy.

 Two years later, she married Lord Burlington in 1721.
 He had relatively lesser fortune and title, but both shared the love of arts, he was called the "architect Earl".